Jaugust7/scVisualizeR/README.md

 ## augustinR

-A simple package with a few functions for scRNAseq gene expression visualization How to install:
+A simple package with a few functions for scRNAseq gene expression visualization.

+How to install:

 ```